bluesky-social/bsky-docs/docs/advanced-guides/entryway.md

 We recommend this behavior, and to enable it, we return the user's DID document (which contains the user's actual PDS hostname) in all session management routes (including `createAccount`).

 The Typescript API library published by Bluesky takes care of this dynamic routing automatically.
 Developers may configure it to communciate with `bsky.social`, on session creation, it will reconfigure the agent to send requests to the user's actual PDS.

+### Engaging with Entryway as a developer

+Ideally, developers should not have to engage much with the concepts surrounding the Entryway.
+The important things to note are:

+- the user's PDS is the hostname listed in the DID doc
+- when offering signup/login to a user, Bluesky PDSs should be communicated as `bsky.social`
+- most application requests can be sent to _either_ the Entryway _or_ the PDS
+- for non-session related routes, we encourage going directly to the PDS in order to avoid the extra hop
+- if using the Bluesky Typescript SDK, you may configure it with `bsky.social` and the library will handle the dynamic routing for you